amiralles/contest/README.md

 ## contest
-Contest is minimalistic testing framework bundled with a freaking fast console test runner.
-In contrast with most popular testing frameworks, it's based on conventions, so it doesn't require a whole lotta of attributes to identify tests artifacts such as test methods, test fixtures, test setups and so on and so forth.
-So in the end the code reads almost like plain english.
+Contest is minimalistic testing framework bundled with a freaking fast console runner.
+In contrast with most popular testing frameworks, it's based on conventions and it doesn't require a whole lotta of attributes to identify test cases, setups, teardowns and so on...
+So, in the end, the code reads almost like plain english.

 Down below you’ll find a couple of examples on how to write tests using Contest.